AOL Active Virus Shield

 AOL Active Virus Shield (commonly referred to as AVS) was a free antivirus utility made available by AOL.
 Its engine was based on the one used by Kaspersky Anti-Virus.
 The program is no longer available.

 Features

+AOL Active Virus Shield was released free to the public.
 Active Virus Shield includes numerous features found in Kaspersky Anti-Virus.
 The software's main feature is malware scanning, which uses Kaspersky's underlying engine and detects a variety of malware such as viruses, spyware, and even joke programs.
 It also offers real-time file and e-mail scanning and protection.

 The latest version of Active Virus Shield (version 6.0.2.621) supports Windows Vista.

 Advantages

 Active Virus Shield is light compared to other commercial anti-virus products.
 It also does not consume much memory during startup.
 The program also benefits from Kaspersky's regular definition updates, typically around every two hours, which enable new viruses to be more effectively detected than programs that update less regularly.
 In addition, Active Virus Shield has better detection rates than other free programs such as AVG Free and avast!
 Home Edition.